Data Boundary Definitions

 if hire and v < hire:

-raise ValueError("Effective date precedes hire date.
-Retroactive adjustments require explicit override flag.")
+raise ValueError("Effective date precedes hire date; retroactive adjustments require an override flag")

 return v